What Are the Best Scooters for 4 Year Olds?

 We bought a blue Ozbozz 2 wheels scooter for my oldest son's 4th birthday who was on the tall side for his age.
 My son definitely loved it and it lasted a couple of years for us.
 I have written a full review of the Ozbozz Lightning Strike too.

 If you’re looking for a scooter that will last, it may be worth spending a bit more.
-The Micro sprite is an excellent 2 wheel scooter.
+The Micro Sprite is an excellent 2 wheel scooter.
 (It’s made by the same people who make the mini and maxi micro scooters).
 It has a height-adjustable handle (from 63cm to 96cm) so grows with your child for many years.
-The construction and design of the scooter are very good.
+The construction and design of the scooter are excellent.

 Its 120mm front wheel makes cruising easier and the ride smoother.

-The wheels are made of PU (offering a really smooth ride) with ABEC 5 bearings.
+The wheels are made of PU with ABEC 5 bearings (offering a smooth ride).
 It’s a great beginner scooter.
 The recommended age is from 5 years and up but there are reviews of 4 year olds using this.
 The lowest height on the handlebars is fine for 4 year olds who are able to handle a 2 wheel scooter.

-It weighs 2.7kg which is heavier than the micro 3 wheel scooters but should be no problem for most adults to carry.
+It weighs 2.7kg which is light and no problem for adults to carry.
 It is foldable which will make it easier to carry, transport and store.